 Along the Old Burma Road, overland journey to Myanmar

-From the Tibetan Highlands of Yunnan to the Golden Land of MyanmarMap
+Travel Overland from the Tibetan Highlands of Yunnan to the golden temples of MyanmarMap

 A historically as well as scenically and above all culturally fascinating overland journey between subtropical plains, rice fields and remote mountain villages to the ancient cultures and peoples of the Himalayan foothills of Southeast Asia.
 Travel in the footsteps of General Joseph Stilwell and "his" legendary Burma Road and learn more about the region's eventful past.